e-dant/watcher/readme.md

     - `owner`
     - `other`
   - `effect_time`, the time of the event in nanoseconds since epoch.
+  - `associated` (an event, C++) or `associated_path_name` (all other implementations, a single path name):
+    - For the C++ implementation, this is a recursive structure.
+Another event, associated with "this" one, is stored here.
+      The only events stored here, currently, are the renamed-to part of rename events.
+    - For all other implementations, this field represents the path name of an associated event.
+    - The implementation in C++, a recursive structure, was chosen to future-proof the library in the event that we need to support other associated events.

+(Note that, for JavaScript, we use the camel-case, to be consistent with that language's ecosystem.)

+#### State Changes and Special Events

 The `watcher` type is special.